hippiehunter/dblbook/src/chapter_2/variables.md

 > If a routine return value is of type 'a', 'd', or 'id', the compiler will not be able to infer the data type for initial value expressions.
 In contrast, data types such as structures, classes, and sized primitives can be correctly inferred by the compiler.

 > #### Traditional DBL note
-> `data` declarations must be contained in at least one `begin-end` scope, this restriction doesnt exist in DBL running on .NET
+> `data` declarations must declared at the top of a `begin-end` scope, this restriction doesnt exist in DBL running on .NET

 Here's an example showing the basics of data declarations.